ksylvest/reason/README.md

 #### Difference

-**Difference** Difference produces the difference of the target collection and the parameter collection:
+**Difference** produces the difference of the target collection and the parameter collection:

 **Sets:**
 ```objc